QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Introduction

 \section{Introduction}

-Inefficient SQL queries remain a long-standing challenge in many database applications.
-These inefficiencies often arise from poorly written queries, which are typically produced by inexperienced users or automatically generated by systems~\cite{cloud,database,extensible}.
-Query rewrite is a promising approach that transforms an original SQL query into a semantically equivalent form with significantly better performance~\cite{query-rewrite,extensible,wetune}.
-An effective rewrite can improve the execution time of a poorly written SQL query by several orders of magnitude~\cite{wetune,lr}.
+Inefficient SQL queries remain a long-standing challenge in many database applications, often arising from poorly written queries by inexperienced users or automatically generated systems~\cite{cloud,database,extensible}.
+Query rewrite is a promising approach that transforms an original SQL into a semantically equivalent form with better performance~\cite{query-rewrite,extensible,wetune}.
+An effective rewritten query can dramatically improve the execution time of a poorly written SQL query by several orders of magnitude~\cite{wetune,lr}.

 Existing query rewrite approaches typically rely on predefined rewrite rules~\cite{apache,volcano,pg,lr,lr_demo, querybooster,llm-r2,r-bot}.
 Heuristic-based methods apply these rules in a fixed order derived from practical experience~\cite{apache,volcano,pg}.
 However, such fixed orders often fail to generalize across different environments and query patterns.
 Thus, machine learning (ML)-based methods train models on rewrite histories to predict which rules to use and the order in which to apply them~\cite{lr,lr_demo}.
 Recently, some approaches have explored the use of Large Language Models (LLMs) to select rewrite rules and determine their application order based on domain knowledge~\cite{llm-r2,r-bot}.